famron/Lunch-Management/README.md

 (`OrderService.gs → computeDayInfo`) and mirrored in demo mode (`api.js → computeDayInfoDemo`) — the UI never guesses independently:

-- **Holiday** — the weekday is in "Weekly holidays", or a date override marks that specific date as a holiday.
+- **Holiday** — the weekday is in "Weekly holidays", or that specific date is ticked "One-off" holiday.
 Always locked, never editable.
+- **No menu published** — if a date has no menu/price entered at all, it locks automatically (reason `no-menu`).
+This exists so a day nobody has filled in yet can never be booked at a phantom ৳0 — it's a safeguard, not something you need to configure.
 - **Cutoff** — a deadline is computed per date as `(that date's Lunch Service Time) − Cutoff Hours`.
 Past the deadline, the date locks — this is what makes "today" lock automatically once